rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### 11/09/2018
+	Disregard that last entry, the download was unsuccessful and after speaking with Rajiv, he found a repository of GTEx data he had downloaded previously minus some larger files had yet to download.
+He offered to convert the files to `.bam` format for me after repeated difficulties on my end working with sra-toolkit.
+The total size of the RNA-Seq data that will be used is ~16TB.
+Additonally, he will supply me the required `.vcf` file for QTL mapping via FastQTL.
+I did some investigation into potentially creating an R shiny app to visualize the data and it seems not only easy, but clear cut for LeafCutter users.

 ### 11/08/2018
 	After weeks of learning how to use leafcutter, installing a dependent QTL mapper (FastQTL), and fixing certain problems with using the GTEx data, I was finally approved by Rajiv as a downloader on dbGaP, and am about to download RNA-Seq GTEx data from dbGaP using sra-toolkit's `prefetch` command.
 The command will look something like this: `nohup ./prefetch -v -O /home-1/aseyedi2@jhu.edu/data/aseyedi2/GTEx_SRA cart_DAR72305_201811081445.krt &` and I will be logged into the dtn2 server, which is intended for large data transfers.
 It's about 16 TB.